Edgar-Donk/edgar-donk.github.io/README.md

 be run assuming that the images can be found in this position created as sub-directory of the directory where the programs run on your computer.

+First off we shall load just an image onto a button and see what happens when we pass the cursor over it, and press the button.
+Load up 04button_image.py not forgetting to place the images butImage.png and butImageTrans.png in your images file (if you are running tkinter 8.5 uncomment the lines as indicated, also comment out the  line indicated).
+We have loaded PhotoImage from tkinter then we load the image into PhotoImage creating a reference which will be used within the widget's property option image.
+When working with images in a class there is always the problem that the image will not show unless special precautions are taken.
+When the image is a local variable reload the image directly after referencing it with the widget.
+Alternatively we can make the image a self variable.
+You should see three buttons, the top one with just an image, the second uses the same image with the centre made transparent - you may think it looks quite promising, until we see the third text.
+As it stands it is obvious that the image is not useful, it does not change dynamically with the widget.
+Where a widget can work with a single sized widget as in a pictogram then this option should be considered.